-Jobsite or Location(s): Instructions: An Operator uses this form to conduct a Site Hazard Assessment for Industrial Lift E all hazards in the area of intended work, and to select appropriate equipment for the work-task.
-Equipm ent, id entify Site Evaluation YES NO N/A Is the floor/work surface structurally strong enough to handle the Are surface conditions where the vehicle will be operated clean, dry and have good traction?
+Jobsite or Location(s): Instructions: An Operator uses this form to conduct a Site Hazard Assessment for Industrial Lift Equipment, identifiall hazards in the area of intended work, and to select appropriate equipment for the work-task.

+Site Evaluation YES NO N/A Is the floor/work surface structurally strong enough to handle the Are surface conditions where the vehicle will be operated clean, dry and have good traction?
 Is there pedestrian traffic in areas where the vehicle will be operated?
 Are there narrow aisles and other restricted places where the vehicle will be Will the loads to be carried be stable and of uniform composition?
 Are there ramps and other sloped surfaces that could affect the vehicle's Will there be significant load manipulation, stacking and un-stacking of Are there "Classified Hazardous" locations where the vehicle will be operated?
 Is there an enclosed environment(s) or other areas where insufficient ventilation or poor vehicle maintenance could cause a build-up of carbon monoxide or diesel exhaust buildup for combustion motors, or hydrogen gas buildup at electric vehicle recharging stations?
 List below other potentially hazardous site-conditions that could affect safe 1.
 2. Process / Use of Lift Truck YES NO N/A Should a Lift Truck(s) be used in the type of work being conducted?
 Does the Lift Truck(s) have the proper lift height and capacity for the job?
 Are the proper attachments being used in the type of work in this process?
 Are cables and/or chains being used to lift objects with the Lift Truck?
 Are there designated parking areas for Lift Truck(s)?
 (Clear of exits, fire extinguishers, hydrants, pedestrian-aisles, doorways, footpaths, or electrical Is the fueling and/or charging area well ventilated?
 Is there proper lighting in the areas the Lift Truck(s) is being used?
 In loading dock areas, are there proper dock plates available for use?
-Are Propane bottles being kept in a secure area, and are they tagged
+Are Propane bottles being kept in a secure area, and are they tagged Are Propane bottles being kept in a secure area, and are they tagged "Full" or "Empty"? , , , , , , , , , , , , , , , , , , , , "Full" or "Empty"?
+"Full" or "Empty"?
 List below other potentially hazardous process-conditions that could